Niveamans/Frontend/README.md

 - Appointment scheduling and management
 - Secure messaging between patients and providers
 - Patient portal for self-service features and information access
+- Remove patient from current list of patients of practitioner

 ## Technologies Used